 In a NUTSHELL: What do WE need as a family to thrive and create a peaceful and organized home?

 If you’re already convinced that you need my free printable pages, then I’m ready to share with you my sample chart and a blank printable with you!

 Step Two: Create the LIST

-Rather than trying to lay it all out for you in this blog, I’m giving you my step-by-step workbook.
-I’m serious.
+While I’m sharing my tips with you in this blog, I have a step-by-step workbook that goes in-depth on HOW to do all of this.
 Remember, this is all about you and what will work for your home, Giant Slayer!
 (P.S.
 Share this blog post with your bestie.
 She’ll thank you for it!)

 Step Three: Create your Chart

 Oh, the chart!
 Oh, Sister, let me tell you in simple words why this chart works: Bless & Release.
 Maybe you’re a bit of an obsessive, all-or-nothing over-achiever and want it all done right now.
 You set the expectations high and want those Blessings to say, “Yes, ma’am, I’m on it!”
 Then, they rise to the occasion and work like little soldiers until the job is done.
 Maybe you blast out Toby Mac or Mandisa to help generate an atmosphere of Godly mindsets full of energy!
 (Ok, maybe that’s just me!)

 Does it work?
 Maybe.
 But, if your soldiers, Blessings are like most kids, the idea of Saturday mornings full of chores is about as exciting as watching paint dry.
 And since I work full-time as a teacher, this is NOT my ideal Saturday morning fun either.

 Can I tell you the BEST part about the bless & release beauty of the chore chart?
 I can LEAVE what’s not done until its appointed time.